 See the Product Guide for the managed server for information about setting up an ICMB connection.

-Direct
+Direct Connection

-With a direct connection to the managed server via a serial link, you may use the System Setup Utility to set up and configure the server, perform BIOS and other firmware upgrades, manage hardware components, and perform off-line diagnostics.
-On servers running Windows NT, you may also use Platform Instrumentation Control to monitor server health, configure alerts, set thresholds, and monitor the system logs.
+With a direct serial link connection to the managed server, you can use the System Setup Utility to set up and configure the server, and manage hardware components.

 Setting Up a Direct Connection